-24 24 0August 20018

-AFJROTC TX-20005 Cadet Handbook

-24 August 2009
+20 August 2018

 SECTION G – AIR FORCE ROTC (AFROTC) SCHOLARSHIPS

-4.207.
+4.17.
 AFROTC Scholarship Program.
 Intended for high school seniors or graduates who haven’t enrolled as full

 time college students.
 Scholarships are awarded on individual merit, not on financial need.
 The SASI nominates JROTC cadets to Headquarters Air Force ROTC.
 Once selected, students enroll in the AFROTC program at an accredited university of their choice.
 Accepting a scholarship carries an active duty service commitment as a